 Michelle is also currently co-PI (with Professor Haim Yacobi of UCL, London) on a Wellcome Trust funded project that focuses on power, violence and health in Gaza, as well as Danish lead partner on the EU-Middle East Network in Action (EUMENIA) Jean Monnet Network (http://eumenia.eu).
 She has also been PI on a Carlsberg Foundation funded project on state-building in Palestine, an ESRC project on Paradoxes and Contradictions in EU democracy promotion efforts in the Middle East, as well as a British Academy funded project on A ‘Modern’ Islamist Democracy?
 Perceptions of democratization in the Arab-Mediterranean world.

-Dr Somdeep Sen is an Associate Professor in International Development Studies at Roskilde University, Denmark.
-His research focuses include spatial politics, liberation movements, migration, race, international relations and postcolonial studies.
+Dr Somdeep Sen, former team member, is Associate Professor in International Development Studies at Roskilde University, Denmark and His research focuses include spatial politics, liberation movements, migration, race, international relations and postcolonial studies.
 He is the author of the forthcoming monograph Decolonizing Palestine: Hamas between the Anticolonial and Postcolonial (Cornell University Press, 2020) and co-editor of Collateral Language: From 9/11 to Endless Wars (University of Georgia Press, 2021).
 Somdeep is also the co-author of The Palestinian Authority in the West Bank: The Theatrics of Woeful Statecraft (Routledge, 2019) and the co-editor of Syrian Refugee Children in the Middle East and Europe: Integrating the Young and Exiled (Routledge, 2018).
 He has also published in The Huffington Post, Jacobin, Open Democracy and The London Review of Books.